Arielle-Bennett/bookdash/reports/2025-May-BookDash-13.md

 The Book Dash Planning Committee used the rubrics to score the applications during the review.
 They met online to discuss applications, frame feedback and conclude their selection process.

-This book dash, we had members of the Data Science Without Borders (DSWB) join the event.
+This Book Dash, we had members of the Data Science Without Borders (DSWB) join the event.
 They went through similar application process as other applicants, with Precious, their community manager acting as a link between the Turing Way and DSWB, ensuring all information was passed and properly disseminated.

-##

-## **Timeline **
+## Timeline

    * Call for applications to join the Book Dash Planning Committee and local hub start date: 27 August 2024
    * Deadline to complete the Expression of Interest to Join The Turing Way Book Dash Committee and local hubs: 28 February